 PHST-P 527 Cross-Cultural Dimensions of Philanthropy (3 cr.)
 Examines cross-cultural research on philanthropy and pursues critical inquiry into the historical and cultural implications of philanthropy.
-The course focuses on the diverse system of giving and serving within philanthropy traditions in the United States and around the orchestras, charities, day care, research, nursing homes) in mixed economies.
+The course focuses on the diverse system of giving and serving within philanthropy traditions in the United States and around the

+PHST-P 530 Nonprofit Economy and Public Policy (3 cr.)
+Students examine the role of nonprofit organizations (universities, churches, hospitals, orchestras, charities, day care, research, nursing homes) in mixed economies.
 Public policy controversies such as regulation of fundraising, antitrust against universities, "unfair" competition with for-profit firms, and the tax treatment of donations are considered.
 May be repeated once for credit with a different course topic.